jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-In Russell's analogy, why is AoC unnecessary to pick left shoes from an infinite set of shoe pairs?
+In Russell's analogy, why is AC unnecessary to pick left shoes from an infinite set of shoe pairs?
 Back: The choice function can be defined directly, i.e. as "pick left shoe".
 Reference: “Axiom of Choice,” in _Wikipedia_, July 8, 2024, [https://en.wikipedia.org/w/index.php?title=Axiom_of_choice](https://en.wikipedia.org/w/index.php?title=Axiom_of_choice&oldid=1233242262).
 <!--ID: 1720964209620-->